mmbase/mmbase-oldimport/speeltuin/jaco/jircs/readme.txt

 It is also possible to connect to a remote MMBase instance, that has the MMBase chat application installed, using RMI.
-Check if the remote MMBase instance has RMI active (see modules/rmmci.xml) and specifiy the uri of this remote MMBase instance in the chat server properties.
+Check if the remote MMBase instance has RMI active (see modules/rmmci.xml) and specifiy the uri of this remote MMBase instance in the chat server configuration file.

 If you want to create a new chat instance using different nodes do the
 following: